Propaganda in China: Mao era

 The origins of the CCP propaganda system can be traced to Yan'an Rectification Movement and the rectification movements carried out there.
 Following which it became a key mechanism in the Party's campaigns.
-Mao explicitly laid out the political role of culture in his 1942 "Talks at the Yan'an Forum on Art and Literature".
+Mao Zedong explicitly laid out the political role of culture in his 1942 "Talks at the Yan'an Forum on Art and Literature".
 The propaganda system, considered a central part of CCP's "control system", drew much from Soviet, Nazi, imperial China, Nationalist China, and other totalitarian states' propaganda methods.
 It represented a quintessential Leninist "transmission belt" for indoctrination and mass mobilization.
 David Shambaugh observes that propaganda and indoctrination are considered to have been a hallmark of the Maoist China; the CCP employed a variety of "thought control" techniques, including incarceration for "thought reform," construction of role models to be emulated, mass mobilization campaigns, the creation of ideological monitors and propaganda teams for indoctrination purposes, enactment of articles to be memorized, control of the educational system and media, a nationwide system of loudspeakers, among other methods.
 While ostensibly aspiring to a "Communist utopia," often had a negative focus on constantly searching for enemies among the people.
 The means of persuasion was often extremely violent, "a literal acting out of class struggle."

+Starting in the early 1940s, the CCP emphasized the use of "local flavor" in propaganda, including Mao's advocacy that the party should use "national forms," including "old forms," to promote its ideology.
+The CCP used local customs like yangge and nianhua to mobilize people, promote its ideology, and to implement its cultural policy.

 Beginning in March 1947, a series of campaigns commemorated and promoted the legacy of Liu Hulan, widely remembered as the youngest martyr of the Chinese Communist Revolution, through propaganda posters and art.

-According to academic Anne-Marie Brady, CCP propaganda and thought work (sīxiǎng gōngzuò 思想工作) traditionally had a much broader notion of the public sphere than is usually defined by media specialists.
-Chinese propagandists used every possible means of communication available in China after 1949, including electronic media such as film and television, educational curriculum and research, print media such as newspapers and posters, cultural arts such as plays and music, oral media such as memorizing Mao quotes, as well as thought reform and political study classes.
-China Central Television (CCTV) has traditionally served as a major national conduit for televised propaganda, while the People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, has served as a medium for print propaganda.
-During the Mao era, a distinctive feature of propaganda and thought work was "rule by editorial," according to Brady.
+Chinese propagandists used every possible means of communication available in China after Mao's 1949 proclamation of the People's Republic of China, including electronic media such as film and television, educational curriculum and research, print media such as newspapers and posters, cultural arts such as plays and music, oral media such as memorizing Mao quotes, as well as thought reform and political study classes.
+During the Mao era, a distinctive feature of propaganda and thought work was "rule by editorial," according to academic Anne-Marie Brady.
 Political campaigns would be launched through editorials and leading articles in People's Daily, which would be followed by other papers.
 Work units and other organizational political study groups utilized these articles as a source for political study, and reading newspapers in China was "a political obligation".
 Mao used Lenin's model for the media, which had it function as a tool of mass propaganda, agitation, and organization.